what is Sleep Apnea?

 - Sedative Hypnotics (sleeping pills)

 Children can also snore and suffer from obstructive sleep apnea.
-Often they are highly allergic and their airway is blocked due to enlarged adenoids, tonsils or swollen nasal mucosa.
+An airway blockage can occur due to enlarged adenoids, tonsils or swollen nasal mucosa.
 Clinical signs would indicate a:

 - Turned up nose